NdjPoye/cpp-docs.fr-fr/docs/parallel/concrt/reference/message-processor-class.md

 ### <a name="parameters"></a>Paramètres
  `_Msg`
- Un `message` objet à envoyer de façon synchrone.
+ A `message` objet à envoyer de façon synchrone.

 ### <a name="remarks"></a>Remarques
  Les implémentations de processeur doivent substituer cette méthode.